 Rainbow Riots Album

 In 2017 Rainbow Riots, the music album, was released globally.
-The music is composed by Rainbow Riots founder, Swedish artist Petter Wallenberg and features queer voices from some of the world’s most dangerous places for LGBTQ people.
+The music is composed by Rainbow Riots founder, Swedish artist Petter Wallenberg and features queer voices from some of the world’s most dangerous places for LGBT people.
 This will be the first time most people will hear a Jamaican dance hall artist who is also a gay rights activist, featured on the single ‘Equal Rights’ which is part of an official campaign for the United Nation’s Global Goals for Sustainable Development.
-The album also introduces the listener to a queer rapper from Malawi, a South African queer rap crew and a whole array of LGBTQ artists from Uganda – often called the world’s most homophobic country.
+The album also introduces the listener to a queer rapper from Malawi, a South African queer rap crew and a whole array of LGBT artists from Uganda – often called the world’s most homophobic country.
 As one of the Ugandan singers puts it: